Codeception/Codeception/docs/02-GettingStarted.md

 Let's take a look at Codeception's architecture.
 We'll assume that you have already [installed](http://codeception.com/install) it and bootstrapped your first test suites.
 Codeception has generated three of them: unit, functional, and acceptance.
-They are well described in the previous chapter.
-Inside your __/tests__ folder you will have three config files and three directories with names corresponding to these suites.
+They are well described in the [previous chapter](http://codeception.com/docs/01-Introduction).
+Inside your __/tests__ folder you will have three `.yml` config files and three directories with names corresponding to these suites: `unit`, `functional`, `acceptance`.
 Suites are independent groups of tests with a common purpose.

 ## Actors